emellybmuniz/emellybmuniz/README.md

 # 🚀 Hello World!
 ## I'm Emelly Beatriz — FrontEnd Developer & UX/UI Enthusiast 👩‍💻✨

-As a Software Developer with a keen eye for design, I focus on transforming complex ideas into elegant and user-centric digital solutions.
-My focus is on writing clean, scalable code to build intuitive and accessible interfaces that deliver exceptional user experiences.
+As a developer with a strong focus on user experience, I build intuitive and accessible digital interfaces.
+I translate complex problems into practical solutions by writing clean and scalable code.

 ## 💻 Tech Stack